What Is Postpartum Anxiety?

 Many women who experience postpartum depression also experience anxiety symptoms, and vice versa.
 Research suggests that approximately 50-60% of women with postpartum depression also have anxiety symptoms.
 This overlap can make it challenging to differentiate between the two conditions, and some women may be diagnosed with both simultaneously.

 The connection between postpartum depression and anxiety may stem from similar hormonal and biological factors that occur during the postpartum period.
-Hormonal changes, sleep deprivation, the stress of caring for a newborn, and adjusting to new roles and responsibilities can all contribute to the development of both conditions.
+Hormonal changes, sleep deprivation, the stress of caring for a newborn, and adjusting to new roles and responsibilities can all contribute to developing both conditions.

 Furthermore, motherhood’s emotional and psychological toll and societal expectations and pressures can also contribute to feelings of overwhelm, sadness, and anxiety.